Mastering Your Brain for Greater Personal Development

 You’re still in charge though!
 Instead of buying that pack of cigarettes, drinking too much, or spending an hour on Facebook, you can intervene on yourself.

 Yes, that’s right, you can short-circuit temptation by taking IMMEDIATE action.
+Instead of defaulting to negative habits, do something different.
 Call a friend, buy a big bottle of tasty mineral water, or go directly to the gym.

 Remember, YOUR STATE WILL CHANGE once you physically put yourself in a healthy situation.
 You’ll forget about the old bad habit.